Naythankik/citrone/README.md

 ### Authenticated Routes
 - Get a all levels of courses : GET : [/api/citrone/user/courses](/api/citrone/user/courses)
 - Post a levels of course : POST : [/api/citrone/user/courses](/api/citrone/user/courses)
+    - can only be accessed by the admin alone.
+- get a module under a level or course : GET : [/api/citrone/user/:level/course](/api/citrone/user/:level/course)
+- create a module under a level or course : POST : [/api/citrone/user/:level/course](/api/citrone/user/:level/course)
-    - can only be accesed by the admin alone
+    - can only be accessed by the admin alone.
+    - the ####:level e.g beginner, intermediate, tertiary